Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Introduction

-After the introduction of heavy commercial aircraft in the late 1960s, characteristics of wake vortex motion have been one of the major subjects of flow research and reviewed over the past decades \citep{Widnall1975, Spalart1998, Breitsamter2011}.
-Although there are a number of intriguing aerodynamical aspects of wake vortices, their destabilisation has been the special focus of research to alleviate wake hazard \citep[see][]{Hallock2018}.
-The demise of wake vortices typically starts from vortex distortion that causes either long wavelength instability, well-known as the Crow instability \citep{Crow1970, Crow1976}, or short wavelength instability, so-called the elliptical instability \citep{Moore1975, Tsai1976}.
+After the introduction of heavy commercial aircraft in the late 1960s, wake vortex motion has been a major subject of flow research, which has been reviewed in several studies \citep{Widnall1975, Spalart1998, Breitsamter2011}.
+The focus has often been on the destabilisation of wake vortices to alleviate wake hazards \citep[see][]{Hallock2018}.
+The demise of wake vortices typically starts with vortex distortion, which causes either long-wavelength instability, well known as the Crow instability \citep{Crow1970, Crow1976}, or short-wavelength instability, known as the elliptical instability \citep{Moore1975, Tsai1976}.
 Both mechanisms are affected by vortex perturbation induced by the strain from the other vortex.
-In particular, for elliptical instabilities, internal deformation of vortex cores that is often interpreted as a combination of the linear perturbation modes plays a key role in the unstable vortex evolution process \citep{Leweke2016}.
+The internal deformation of vortex cores, often interpreted as a combination of linear perturbation modes, plays a key role in the unstable vortex evolution process \citep{Leweke2016}.